test-kitchen/kitchen-digitalocean/README.md

 ```

 Note that your `SSH_KEY_ID` must be the numeric id of your ssh key, not the symbolic name.
 To get the numeric ID
-of your keys, use something like to following command to get them from the digital ocean API:
+of your keys, use something like the following command to get them from the digital ocean API:

 ```bash
 curl -X GET https://api.digitalocean.com/v2/account/keys -H "Authorization: Bearer $DIGITALOCEAN_ACCESS_TOKEN"